-They say, “a picture is worth a thousand words” which is undoubtedly right.
+They say, “a picture is worth a thousand words”, which is undoubtedly true.
 We love to interact with visuals rather than words.
-The importance of images on e-commerce, travel, and media websites have been increased over the time.
+The importance of images on e-commerce, travel, and media websites has been increasing over the time.
 According to HTTP Archive, on an average, around 64% of a website’s weight is comprised of images.
-If we are able to reduce the size of these images without reducing the image quality, then it will have a direct positive impact on page load speeds and user-experience of visitors on your websites.
+If we are able to reduce the size of these images without reducing the image quality, then it will have a direct and positive impact on page load speeds and user-experience of visitors on your websites.

 As per Gomez and akamai.com, half of the users love sites which load in less than 2 seconds.
 If the page takes more than 3 seconds to load almost 40% of visitors tend to leave that site, thus increasing the bounce rate.
 Image optimization is the only solution for this problem.

 Optimizing web images is a process of delivering high-quality images in the right format, dimension, size, and resolution while keeping the smallest possible size.

 Image optimization can be done in different ways, be it by resizing the images, caching, or by compressing the size.
 Enter ImageKit, an intelligent Image Optimization tool, which optimizes images using an intelligent compression algorithm.
 Combined with a global content delivery network (CDN) for faster delivery, it can improve your website performance significantly.

 The importance of images in connecting users to your products has been proven.
 If your website takes more than 3 seconds to load, users are more likely to abandon it, which will drastically increase your bounce rate, and eventually affect your conversions.

 Why is image optimization important?

 Here are the answers – Image optimization helps in improving page load speed, boosts websites’ SEO ranking, and improves user experience.